marvellasd/beetax/README.md

 ```
 ## Known Limitation
 - Retrieved context are stacked together across different sub-queries.
 Each context needs to be labeled with the associated sub-queries used
-- Calculation is still major flaw and needs further improvement by using function call
+- Calculation is a major flaw and needs further improvement by using function call

 ## Next Approach
 - Create knowledge graph for table: